- BSX Insight

 High-fiber foods are not a good idea now.
 You might regret it halfway through your run.

 Do Not Wait Until Race Day To Learn The Wat To Eat Before Running?

 The most important rule for race day is not to try anything new.
 This applies to new clothes and shoes as well as food and nutrition.
 You’ll know what works for your body by race day.
 You can choose to eat a full meal before you start a run, or you prefer to eat something beforehand.
 Do you know what the best answer is for you?

 Your race should be in the same category as the one above.
 A 5k race can be considered a shorter run.
 On the other hand, a half-marathon will take 2+ hours and fall under the long-run category.
 It would be best if you ate early enough to ensure your digestive system isn’t stressed with a full belly before your race starts.
 This is just like what you did on your training runs.

 Hydration is crucial for all runners, regardless of how long your training runs are, no matter how long they may be.
 You’ll find yourself in a challenging (pun intended) position if you don’t hydrate before you begin your run.
 During the run, it’s a constant battle.
 It’s better to stay hydrated before you put on your shoes.

 It is easy to remember to drink at least 4-6 glasses of fluids before noon and 4-6 glasses afterward.

-Before running, it is essential to eat something that will give you energy and help you avoid cramps.
+Before running, eating something that will give you energy and help you avoid cramps is essential.
 Carbohydrates are a good choice, as are sports drinks or fruit.
 Be sure to avoid fatty or sugary foods, which can slow you down.